-Lake Natron is in northern Tanzania and bordering Kenya.
+Lake Natron is located in the East African region of Arusha in northern Tanzania in northern Tanzania and bordering Kenya.
 It’s home to millions of Lesser flamingos.
 Water in the lake is acidic and alkaline, so caustic it can burn the skin and eyes of animals that are not adapted to it.

 The salt-loving microorganisms that colour Lake Natron turn the lake into shades of pink and red.
 The lake is toxic to many species, including humans, but it supports wildlife that thrives here.
 It is one of the world’s primary breeding sites for lesser flamingos, an estimated 75% of them being born here.
 The flamingos are pink because they consume large amounts of pigmented phytoplankton at the lake, turning it red and white in some areas of the lake’s salt.
 The animals that live in the lake thrive in hypersaline or hyper alkaline conditions.
 However, they are not immune to many animals living in other acidic conditions.

-Lake Retba in Senegal is one of the world’s most saltier lakes and famous for its pink hue.
-The 1-square mile pink lake is most beautiful during its dry season between November to June.
-The salt around the lake can be used to make salt from the lake’s bottom into a lake for its saltiness.
-It’s also used in salt production, and the lake is even saltier than the Dead Sea.
-It’s, even more, saltier for a time when the lake’s dry season is at its peak — and there’s an overwhelming amount of salt mountains surrounding the water, so try something similar to the dead sea at this spot.
+Lake Retba, Senegal is one of the world’s most saltier lakes and famous for its pink hue.
+This bright pink lake is most beautiful during its dry season between November to June.
+The salt around the lake Retba is used to make salt.
+The lake is even saltier than the Dead Sea.

 Las Salinas de Torrevieja—Spain